yang3kc/ChatGPT_persona_prompt/README.md

-# ChatGPT_persona_prompt
+# Introduction

-Prompts that can change the persona of ChatGPT
+This repo contains some prompts that can change the persona of ChatGPT.

+I adopted the jailbreak prompt from https://github.com/gayolGate/gayolGate/blob/index/ChatGPTJailbreak and modified it myself.